Arb-aya/JavascriptSnake/README.md

 * Allow the user to map custom keys to directions (for example W: up, S: down, A:left, D:right)
 * Allow the user the select different size canvas (Small, Medium or Large).
 * Implement more advanced swipe detection that allows the user to "drag" the snake around the canvas.
 At the moment the user must use a series of broken swipes.
+* Write the code using ES5 to provide support for Internet Explorer.

 ## How the code works